 - Costa Rica created a hospital called CEACO specifically for COVID-19 patients a couple weeks after the first confirmed case.

-The government gives a press conferences everyday with the Minister of Health, Daniel Salas, reporting new number of cases and giving new information about COVID-19.
+The government gives a press conferences everyday except Sundays with the Minister of Health reporting new number of cases and giving new information about COVID-19.
 The president, Carlos Alvarado sometimes joins when he announces major news and regulations (like border closing, etc.).

 Is There a Lockdown or Mandatory Quarantine in Costa Rica?

 No. Since the beginning, there has never been a country wide lock down in Costa Rica.
-Costa Rica can’t put something like that in place so the government puts in restrictions and sanitary measures instead.
+Costa Rica can’t put something like that in place so the government implements driving restrictions, closures and sanitary measures instead.
 They also stress the importance of staying at home and social distancing.

 Where to Get Information About Coronavirus in Costa Rica